Am-ShivA/Am-ShivA/README.md

 - 🔭 I’m currently exploring the **programming domains.**

-- 🌱 I’m currently enrolled in **NMIMS doing integrated MBA with B.Tech in Computer Engineering Branch.**
+- 🌱 Enrolled in **NMIMS doing integrated MBA with B.Tech in CSE Branch.**

-- 👯 I’m looking to collaborate on **any project which will add values to my skillset.**

 - 👨‍💻 Connect me on LinkedIn [https://www.linkedin.com/in/shivam-baranwal-nmims](https://www.linkedin.com/in/shivam-baranwal-nmims)